 A thermostat must be used with all heat sources.
 This is a simple device that measures the temperature and prevents the vivarium overheating, via a probe placed above the substrate.
 Adjust the thermostat temperature and check with a digital thermometer that the basking zone is between 30 to 32°C, up to 35°C for younger skinks.
 The cool end should measure 22 to 25°C. The temperature should only drop to 20 to 22°C at night so you may need to fit a ceramic heater with a thermostat.

-LIFESPAN SIZE TEMPERATURE UV INDEX HUMIDITY
+LIFESPAN

+SIZE

+TEMPERATURE

+HUMIDITY

+10 to 20+ years in captivity

+Average of 50-60cm

-10 to 20+ years Average of Basking zone: 30-35°C Basking zone: 3.0-5.0 in captivity 50-60 cm Cool end: 22-26°C www.rspca.org.uk Page 1 of 4
+Basking zone: 30-35°C Cool end: 22-26°C 30-45% depending on the species www.rspca.org.uk Page 1 of 4